Why are Aztec Tattoos so Popular?

 Aztec tattoos come with some ancient knowledge, like a faint whisper from an old Aztec woman telling you stories from the past.

-They celebrate Aztec heritage and the powerful empire itself by telling and retelling its stories through design.
+They celebrate the Aztec heritage and the powerful empire itself by telling and retelling its stories through design.

 It’s no wonder Aztec tattoos are so popular: they come from a rich past that anyone would be privileged to participate in.